 4. Video and Sound Spyware:

 This spyware may record your conversation in the form of audio or video by using your mobile camera and microphone.
-It enables them to record your video or audio any time, live stream your camera on the web, and upload your photos without telling you.
+It enables them to record your video or audio at any time, live to stream your camera on the web, and upload your photos without telling you.